 I first tried gua sha on my upper back and shoulders in my trusted TCM (traditional Chinese medicine) practitioner's office.
 Incredulously, I plopped on a stool, leaned against her acupuncture table and squirmed a bit as she scraped my skin in a downward motion, skeptical that this unassuming tool could possibly alleviate my chronic back pain.
 As I settled into the (admittedly strange at first) scraping sensation, though, I felt an undeniable release of strain… then a whoosh of blissful comfort.
 My stubborn aches had vanished.

 You better believe I became obsessed with gua sha after that.
 My TCM practitioner explained to me that facial gua sha activates acupressure points along the 12 major meridians on your face, and doesn't yield the same red marks that my first round of back and shoulder gua sha did.
 (Reminder: sha means redness, which signifies healing in traditional Chinese medicine.)
 Plus, she assured me that using a gua sha tool is a piece of cake.

-She was right: The Pink Moon rose quartz gua sha tool comes with easy-to-follow instructions and I was able to get the hang of things in no time.
+She was right: I was able to get the hang of things in no time.

 Made from rose quartz, this gua sha tool has a natural cooling effect to help reduce inflammation and puffiness.
 As an added bonus, Pink Moon helps small brands that are ethically and sustainably made, cruelty-free, and female-founded flourish.